-All pupils, staff, Governors, parents, and other adults working in or visiting school are bound by the school's Data Protection Policy and procedures a copy of which is available on the website or from the school office.
+All pupils, staff, Governors, parents, and other adults working in or visiting school are bound by the school's Data Protection Policy and procedures a copy of which is available from the school office.

 There are references to the relationship between data protection and safeguarding in key DfE documents i.e. Keeping Children Safe in Education and Data protection: a toolkit for schools which the DPO and DSL will seek to apply.